rweigel/cdawmeta/README.md

 The primary issues that we encountered related to HAPI are the first three discussed in the following section.
 The others were noticed in passing; many are addressed by the [`spase_auto.py`](https://github.com/rweigel/cdawmeta/blob/main/cdawmeta/generators/spase_auto.py) code that draws information from the [`cdawmeta-spase`](https://github.com/rweigel/cdawmeta-spase) repository.

-(Note: two versions of ISTP->SPASE exist [one used in the Javascript ISTP editor](https://git.smce.nasa.gov/spdf/skteditor/-/blob/main/ISTP_to_SPASE.txt) | [one in a recent paper](https://www.sciencedirect.com/science/article/pii/S0273117723008025))

 In addition, we doubt that new efforts that use CDAWeb SPASE records for search (either with or without `Parameter`-level information) will be useful without addressing the issues described in this section.

 ## 4.2 Issues